Best 6 NANDA Nursing Diagnosis for Hyperglycemia That Actually Work

 Care Transition Planning

-Smooth transitions between care settings are important for diabetes management19.
-Nurses are key in making these transitions work.
-They make sure patients get the right care and education at home or in other settings13.
+Smooth transitions between care settings are important for diabetes management.
+Nurses are key to making these transitions work.
+They ensure patients get the right care and education at home or in other settings.

 Good communication and teamwork are essential.
 They help patients and their families during these transitions.